 The DNS system is known to leak a lot of detail about the behaviour of users to third parties, including public DNS operators and Wi-Fi hotspot operators (these are known to be very unsafe, to anyone).
 DNS is regularly used as a tool of censorship and in some cases surveillance.
 A lot of customer premises equipment is unable to deal with modern DNS, leading to a lack of upgradeability which is problematic.
-A dual strategy of hardening at the one end and shifting to fundamentally more secure and privacy-friendly solutions with a an adequate deployment strategy at the other end is recommended.
+A dual strategy of hardening at the one end and shifting to fundamentally more secure and privacy-friendly solutions at the other hand is recommended.